Getting support for your mental health can help you manage your diabetes

-To mark Mental Health Awareness Week, Jess, who has Type 1 diabetes, talks about how her diabetes and mental health impact on one another.
-Jess works for us on a project about user involvement in the NHS England Diabetes Programme.
+To mark Mental Health Awareness Week, one of our staff, who has Type 1 diabetes, talks about how her diabetes and mental health impact on one another.

 It also goes the other way around.
 I’ve needed more support at points in my life, and it has really affected how I manage my diabetes.
 But sometimes I have found it hard to be honest with my diabetes team about things that aren’t explicitly to do with diabetes, even if they are really affecting it.
 It took a while but I eventually got specialist support, and having someone who was dedicated to the mental health side of things as well as knowing diabetes was invaluable.
 It helped me to get through and learn how to cope with things in a more holistic way.